Master's degree African Studies (MA)

 The admission period for the summer semester: end of December to beginning of February

-2) A proficient command of German is required as most courses are taught in this language.
-Please consult this page for more detailed information about how to prove your knowledge of German.
+2. A proficient command of German is required as most courses are taught in this language.

 Admission with a degree from the University of Vienna

-● Admission with a Bachelor's degree in African Studies: the admission to the Master's degree is possible on u:space as early as the day of graduation.
-For further details, please consult the page Teaching Affairs and Student Services.(Only in german)
+• Admission with a Bachelor's degree in African Studies: the admission to the Master's degree is possible on u:space as early as the day of graduation.
+Information on admission to Master's programmes with a degree from the University of Vienna (University of Vienna website)(Only in german)

 Admission with a degree from an Austrian university